probro27/flight-weather-description/README.md

-# OpenAI API Quickstart - Node.js example app
+# OpenAI API - Flight Weather Description Generator

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
-Check out the tutorial or follow the instructions below to get set up.
+## Usage

+- Go the web interface [here]().
+- Get weather codes from [here](https://flightplanning.navcanada.ca/cgi-bin/Fore-obs/metar.cgi).
+- Input the weather codes in the web interface.
+- Read the description.

-## Setup
+## To contribute

 1. If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/)